smithblack-0/torch-supertransformerlib/src/supertransformerlib/Basics/state_management.md

 # What is this

-This is the Background file for working with assistants like chatGPT.
-It contains a background summary of what is going on, and can be used to prime the model for useful action when performing development Introduction

 This document describes a small but highly reusable component within a larger library designed to facilitate the implementation of advanced indexing mechanisms, such as Neural Turing Machines (NTM).